-- Describe how to evaluate a patient with a thermal burn injury.
+Describe how to evaluate a patient with a thermal burn injury.

-- Describe how to calculate fluid resuscitation rates using both the Parkland formula and the Modified Brooke formula.
+Describe how to calculate fluid resuscitation rates using both the Parkland formula and the modified Brooke formula.

-- Explain the basic principles of thermal burn wound care.
+Explain the basic principles of thermal burn wound care.

-- Success in burn care requires a well-coordinated, interprofessional team approach.
+Success in burn care requires a well-coordinated, interprofessional team approach.
 Describe how different team members can contribute to caring for patients with thermal burn injuries.

 Thermal burns are a significant cause of worldwide morbidity and mortality.
-They can lead to debilitating, lifelong injuries and have serious psychological and economic impact.
+They can lead to debilitating, lifelong injuries and have a serious psychological and economic impact.
 With proper treatment, successful functional and emotional recovery is possible.
-After reviewing this article, the reader should be familiar with basic approaches to burn care, underlying pathophysiology of thermal injuries, and the interprofessional effort required for successful post-operative care.
+After reviewing this article, the reader should be familiar with basic approaches to burn care, the underlying pathophysiology of thermal injuries, and the interprofessional effort required for successful post-operative care.